coatl-dev/workflows/README.md

 ### .github/workflows/tox-envs.yml

-This job template will install Python and invoke tox envs based on the list of Python versions.
+This workflow will install Python and invoke tox envs based on the list of Python versions.

 Inputs: